Moe-hacker/ruri/README.md

 * Your warranty is void.
 * I am not responsible for anything that may happen to your device by using this program.
 * You do it at your own risk and take the responsibility upon yourself.
-* And you are not to blame the author or Github and its developers.
 * This program has no Super Cow Powers.
 ```
 ### About ruri: